eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 Some configuration options were found by finding corresponding ADMX Group Policy files and locating their xml element ids.
 These are specified using the SyncML <data id=""> syntax as documented here: https://learn.microsoft.com/en-us/windows/client-management/understanding-admx-backed-policies#enabling-a-policy
 If you need to implement your own configurations, open the admx file (located at C:\windows\policydefintions) and locate the policy and the corresponding element you want to configure and follow the <enabled/><data id="config_id" values="value_you_want"/> syntax.

-# Importing
+# How to Use
-To import a configuration:
 1. Download the PowerShell script
 2. Edit the script to provide your Tenant ID, Login Message, and the name you would like to call the policy in Intune
-3. Run the PowerShell script
+3. Run the PowerShell script to import the configuration to Intune
+4. In Intune, assign the configuration to users/groups.

 NOTES:
 - You may need to run `Set-ExecutionPolicy unrestricted` as a local admin to allow running of scripts